-By clicking the System Browser button or toolbar button ( ) in the Save Window, you can use your Operating System's native file browser to decide where to save a file.
+By clicking the System Browser button or toolbar button (

+your Operating System's native file browser to decide where to save a file.
 What this looks like is entirely dependent on your OS; it may or may not contain system-specific features like shortcuts to commonly-used directories.